khyal-d/Machine-Learning-and-Deep-Learning/README.md

 # Deep Learning and Machine Learning Projects Repository

-Welcome to my repository showcasing a collection of Deep Learning and Machine Learning projects implemented using Python/R, TensorFlow/Keras, and various ML/DL techniques.
+Welcome to my repository showcasing a collection of Deep Learning and Machine Learning projects and ready to use templates implemented using Python/R, TensorFlow/Keras, and various ML/DL techniques.

 ## 🚀 Deep Learning Projects